 Considering that we have walked on the moon, overcame the consumption, and synthesize materials that will outlast our own collective existence, it is rather galling that we as a species are often given to the side of pessimism.
-A remnant of our Cro-magnon survival mechanism it may be, pessimism has not only ensured that our ancestors didn’t headbutt a rhino in a contest for dominance early on, but fuelled Hollywood’s billion-dollar disaster porn industry.
+A remnant of our Cro-magnon survival mechanism it may be, pessimism has not only ensured that our ancestors didn’t headbutt a rhino in a contest for dominance early on, but provided the tinder for Hollywood’s billion-dollar disaster porn industry.

 People’s fascination with the wanton destruction of civilised existence is made all the more cathartic by just how profitable it is.
 Take the 2012 movie for example, which rode on the general hysteria generated from an overreading of an astral calendar made by a people who had yet to discover the utilitarian purposes of the wheel but somehow foresaw the end of the world coinciding with the reign of America’s first black president.
 The movie raked in $750 million.
 Convincing stuff.

 Whilst doomsayers were bracing themselves for the end of the world, around the same time as the movie’s release, Porschephiles the world over were mourning the end of the 997-generation 911 as news that Weissach was readying the third all-new iteration of their beloved icon with several notable changes.

 Not only will the new 911 grow in wheelbase, but the famous “Mezger” flat-six engine would also be retired, depriving future 911 GT iterations of the famed 911 GT1 Le Mans engine.
 Though most concerning to all fans of the arse-engined icon was the adoption of electrically assisted power steering upfront.

 The switch from a hydraulic system to an electric motor might not sound like much in the current year, but back around the time of America’s first black president, that move was as controversial as the idea of a former reality TV star and business bro succeeding him.